jackplus-xyz/monaspace.nvim/README.md

 <img width="1172" alt="Screenshot 2025-01-10 at 23 12 54" src="https://github.com/user-attachments/assets/df4055d6-9e1f-48ed-9d2f-d7d6c032d221" />

 > [!WARNING]
-> This plugin is extremely experimental and only designed for use with [Monaspace](https://monaspace.githubnext.com/) fonts.
+> The sole purpose of his plugin is to test and try the idea of having unique fonts for differnt highlight groups.
+It's extremely experimental and only tested to use with [Monaspace](https://monaspace.githubnext.com/) fonts.
 It may cause unexpected display issues in your terminal emulator.
 Please use with caution.

 ## Features